Uiedbook/cradova/VJS_spec/specification.md

 - It is possible to assign variables to VJS in static cases easily as seen above.

-- Adding attributes to elements is possible with a - regular JavaScript object or available template string scheme.
+- Adding attributes to elements is possible with a - regular JavaScript object.

 VJS can be a standard for more concise web development uses cases where interoperability with vanilla JavaScript is important, to achieve better developer experience and creativity and faster web apps due to its design.